 Some people call it confession.
 Others call it the most difficult rung on the 12-step ladder to sobriety.
 Whatever they call it, step five asks recovering alcoholics to admit the precise nature of their faults, first to themselves, then to a higher power, and finally to someone else.

-Step four called for a moral inventory.
-It demanded an admission of weakness.
-Step five takes this process of self-reflection to a new level.
+While step four called for a moral inventory—an admission of weakness—step five takes this process of self-reflection to a new level.

-At this stage of the recovery journey, patients in Yellowstone Recovery’s Orange County rehab program move past the examination of their inner conscience to open avowal of their misdeeds.
-This is the point at which they actually confess their wrongdoings, when they acknowledge the extent of their destructive behavior, not merely to themselves, in the secrecy of their own hearts and in the comforts of their own bedrooms, but out loud to those they trust and those they’ve wronged.
+At this stage of the recovery journey, also known as the confession step, patients in Yellowstone Recovery’s Orange County rehab program move past the examination of their inner conscience to the open avowal of their mistakes and poor decisions.
+This is the point at which they confess their wrongdoings; when they acknowledge the extent of their destructive behavior, not merely to themselves, in the secrecy of their own hearts and in the comforts of their own bedrooms, but out loud to those they trust.

-If step four required uncommon courage and humility, step five demands an even more extraordinary display of strength and willpower.
+If step four required uncommon courage and humility, the 5th step of Alcoholics Anonymous (AA) demands an even more extraordinary display of strength and willpower.

-As someone approaches step five, it’s not unusual for them to feel an overwhelming sense of fear.
+As someone approaches the 5th step of AA, it’s not unusual for them to feel an overwhelming sense of fear.
 Most people have a hard time admitting to themselves that they’re imperfect.
-Confessing to God or to another higher power can be even more distressing.
-Revealing secrets to another person?
+Confessing that to God or to another higher power can be even more distressing—but revealing secrets to another person?
 Sometimes it seems impossible.

-Many recovering addicts feel as if they are about to jump into an abyss from which they will never return.
-Even the most seasoned veterans of Alcoholic Anonymous struggle to let go of long-held secrets.
-It’s common at this stage for people to admit the minor faults, the peccadillos, leaving the truly heart-rending deeds to eat away at their soul.
+Many recovering from drug or alcohol addiction feel as if they are about to jump into an abyss from which they will never return.
+Even the most seasoned veterans of Alcoholics Anonymous struggle to let go of long-held secrets.
+It’s common at this stage for people to admit the minor faults, the peccadillos, leaving the truly heart-rending deeds related to alcohol abuse to eat away at their souls.
 While fear is natural, surrendering to it can derail the recovery process.

 Winning Freedom from Shame and Loneliness